Pawelgit123/simplemailing/README.md

 This application is a simple project developed by Java trainee/junior due to recruitment process.
 The goal of the project is to give example of use for the following activities: Mailing Service, CRUD operations, recording logs and testing with JUnit.
 IMPORTANT: the application does not include Spring Security.

+- app password for gmail included in message for recruiter

 ## What does it do?
 This application has the following functionalities:
 - CRUD operations on users email addresses